rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default createGraphQLClient;
 {{< /highlight >}}

-Maybe you want to avoid the GraphQL client with HTTP methods (e.g. `graphQLClient.post()`), oryou may want to give another layer for the query and mutation methods called from the outside.
+Maybe you want to avoid using the GraphQL client with HTTP methods (e.g. `graphQLClient.post()`), or you may want to give another layer for the query and mutation methods called from the outside.
 That way, you never see the behind the scenes HTTP POST when interacting with the GraphQL client.
-A JavaScript class makes sense.
+For this, JavaScript class makes sense.

 {{< highlight javascript >}}
 import axios from 'axios';